 Online and the Sir Stanley Burbury Lecture Theatre, Dobson Road, Sandy Bay, TAS 7004Summary:

-Register to attend online or in-person
+Attend online or in-person

 Join this talk in-person, or online.
 Registrations are essential.
 To register for the in-person event, secure your spot through Eventbrite.
 To attend online, register via Zoom, and we'll email you details on how to join.

 - Professor Marcia Langton AO, co-author of The Indigenous Voice Co-design Process and Member of the Referendum Working Group

 - Rodney Dillon, Amnesty International's Indigenous Campaigner, Chair, Aboriginal Heritage Tasmania Council, former Aboriginal and Torres Strait Island Commissioner for Tasmania, and long-time Indigenous rights activist

 - Hosted Professor Ian Anderson, Deputy Vice-Chancellor, University of Tasmania

 Unfortunately, due to personal circumstances, Michael Mansell, Tasmanian Aboriginal leader, activist and lawyer, is no longer available to speak.